meirizarrygelpi/rational/README.md

 ```
 The infra Hamilton quaternions are more commonly known as dual quaternions.

+Alternatively, you can obtain the infra Hamilton quaternions from a complex Cayley-Dickson construct with `rational.InfraComplex` values.

 ### rational.InfraCockle

 The `rational.InfraCockle` type represents a rational infra Cockle quaternion.
 It corresponds to a null Cayley-Dickson construct with `rational.Cockle` values.
 The imaginary unit element is denoted `i`, the split unit elements are denoted `t` and `u`, and the dual unit elements are denoted `ρ`, `σ`, `τ`, and `υ`.
 The multiplication rules are: